 Thus, the activity in banking “will shift to fee-based activities,” said Wong.
 “Operational risk will increase in importance.”
 The banks will begin to lose their lending function, and “the banks will allocate resources to good borrowers,” he predicted.

 The domestic credit provided by financial sector as percentage of GDP was a cornerstone of Wong’s comparison of developed versus emerging markets.
-(See accompanying figure based on World Bank statistics for 2013).
+(See accompanying figure based on World Bank statistics for 2013 using the gross domestic product as a yardstick.)
 China and India are on the low side for providing domestic credit.

 During the question period, a member of the audience asked what the optimum level of domestic credit should be.
 Wong opined that the levels for China and India could be higher than present.
 Moorad Choudry (second presenter) said credit levels were a “double-edged sword.”
 Iceland had domestic credit levels around 300 percent of its GDP when it reached a severe financial crisis.
 “The minute the economy starts contracting, it is a house of cards… [credit levels] should not be so far beyond the GDP that the country can’t bail out its banking sector.”